statelyai/xstate/docs/guides/ids.md

 ## Avoiding strings

 Not a fan of using strings for identifying states?
-You can use [object getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) to directly reference the target state (since v4.2):
+You can use [object getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) to directly reference the target state (since version 4.2):

 ```js
 const lightMachine = Machine({